harrison-webb/pen-mode/README.md

 Computer good, handwriting bad.
 However, I think handwriting _does_ have a big advantage for stream of consciousness writing: you are ONLY writing.
 On a computer, I find that "writing" actually means writing+editing in rapid oscillation, which I believe is detrimental for stream of consciousness writing.

 **Solution**:
 Pen Mode Plugin for Obsidian.
-This plugin DISABLES the delete key, arrow keys, and other stuff that some people might use to move their cursor around and change what they have written (page up / page down / etc.).
+This plugin temporarily DISABLES the delete key, arrow keys, and other stuff that some people might use to move their cursor around and change what they have written (page up / page down / etc.).
 The ONLY option that you have is the left arrow key, which will apply strikethrough to the last word you have typed (akin to crossing out a word in pen).
+Let the words and creativity flow 🌊

 # TODO